 A Break for Mommy before Bed

 Related to this is my need for a humorous, vegetative break each night.
 Every night I watch something funny before I go to bed.
-Cosby, Home Improvement, whatever.
+The Cosby Show, Home Improvement, whatever.
 No drama and nothing serious.
-I have a snack and veg with something that makes me laugh.
+I have a snack and relax with something that makes me laugh.
 It really does make a difference in how I feel and it allows me to unwind in a way that reading or heavy content DVDs don’t.

 Helping Spirited Children Fall Asleep